Table of Contents

 - You can also get a very aggressive support build with a big focus on ability power and magic piercing.
 Enlightened, Devour, and Hex will give you decent firepower if you want to be very aggressive.

-Aleister can struggle with tanks, they able to deal with his damage and contributing to their team by absorbing his control abilities.
+Aleister can struggle with tanks, since they are able to deal with his damage and contributing to their team by absorbing his control abilities.
 Avoid targeting when possible, focusing instead on squishier foes.

 Warriors are also a problem for Aleister as they are tanky enough to make their way through his abilities.
 Aleister lacks mobility, so it’s always best for him to keep his distance from warriors to avoid getting pinned down.